fleetdm/fleet/docs/Using Fleet/MDM-custom-OS-settings.md

 # Custom OS settings

-In Fleet you can enforce custom settings on your macOS and Window hosts using configuration profiles.
+In Fleet you can enforce OS settings on your macOS and Window hosts using configuration profiles.

-## Enforce custom settings
+## Enforce OS settings

-You can enforce disk encryption in the Fleet UI, with Fleet API, or via a GitOps workflow ([coming soon](https://github.com/fleetdm/fleet-gitops/tree/main)).
+You can enforce OS settings using the Fleet UI, Fleet API, or [Fleet's GitOps workflow](https://github.com/fleetdm/fleet-gitops).

 For macOS hosts, Fleet recommends the [iMazing Profile Creator](https://imazing.com/profile-editor) tool for creating and exporting macOS configuration profiles.